phelpa/widget-stocks-plinio/README.md

-# 📈 StocksSnapshot Widget
+# 📈 R2StocksSnapshot Widget

-A lightweight, embeddable stock widget that displays real-time stock data with sparkline charts.
+A lightweight, embeddable stock widget that displays real-time stock data.
 Built with vanilla JavaScript and designed to work on any website.

-## 🚀 Features
+## ✨ Features

-- **Real-time Stock Data**: Fetches live stock prices and changes
+- **Real-time Data**: Live stock prices from multiple API sources
-- **Sparkline Charts**: Mini charts showing 7-day price trends
-- **Multiple API Sources**: Failover between Yahoo Finance and Alpha Vantage
-- **Universal Compatibility**: Works on any website
-- **Responsive Design**: Mobile and desktop friendly
+- **Responsive Design**: Works on desktop and mobile devices
-- **Loading States**: Smooth loading animations
-- **Error Handling**: Graceful fallbacks when APIs fail
-- **No Dependencies**: Pure vanilla JavaScript

 ## 📊 Demo